AchrafKassioui/Learning-iOS-Dev/README.md

 var A: Int = 3
 var B: Int = 4

-// Note the use of `inout`
+// Notice the use of `inout`
 func addInPlace(term1: inout Int, term2: Int) {
     term1 = term1 + term2
 }

+// Notice the use of `&`
 addInPlace(term1: &A, term2: B)
 print(A) // Output: 7
 ```

-The difference is the usage of `inout` and `&` in the second one, which pushes Swift to modify the value of passed parameter itself. `&` is a way to make sure the user is aware that they are changing the original value.
+The two blocks give the same output.
+The difference is the usage of `inout` and `&` in the second block.

+`inout` tells Swift to modify the value of the passed parameter itself.
+And `&` is a way to make sure the user is aware that the function they are calling uses `inout`, therefore changing the value of the original variable.

-You could say that `inout` allows the modification of a value, without copying it, and without using a reference or a global variable inside the function's closure.
+`inout` allows the modification of a value, without copying it, and without using a reference or a global variable inside the function's closure.

 ## Different names for the same parameter